energnn/energnn/docs/reference/model_registry/index.rst

 ==============
-Model registry
+Trainer registry
 ==============

-.. currentmodule:: energnn.model_registry
+.. currentmodule:: energnn.trainer_registry

-A **model registry** must be defined in order to use a :class:`SimpleAmortizer` train method.
+A **trainer registry** must be defined in order to use a :class:`SimpleAmortizer` train method.
 It is used by the trainer to store and reference trainer snapshots during the training process, in order to reuse them after.

-A valid implementation of :class:'ModelRegistry' must respect the following interface :
+A valid implementation of :class:'TrainerRegistry' must respect the following interface :

-.. autoclass:: ModelRegistry
+.. autoclass:: TrainerRegistry
     :no-members:
     :show-inheritance: